|

 this was later extended to “three clear Sundays”.

-were recorded.
-Prior to 1834 those
+whose locations were recorded.
+Prior to

-for burial in consecrated land.
+and friends for burial in consecrated land.

-or London Session and those condemned and not reprieved would be hanged
+county assize or Old Bailey Sessions in London and those condemned and not

-famous prison reformer, Elizabeth Fry, recorded one of her visits to Newgate
+Elizabeth Fry, recorded one of her visits to Newgate prison where she went to

-prison where she went to comfort a young woman called Eliza(beth) Fricker, aged about 30.
+comfort a young woman called Eliza(beth) Fricker, aged about 30.
 Eliza had been condemned for burglary.
 Fry

 found "also six men waiting to be hanged and seven young children."